This is a tutorial for 3 dimensional paper layering art. I’d share some of my tips for how to make layered paper art.

 Glue – If you want to get a more 3-dimensional look, I’d highly recommend using foam tape.
 I prefer the Scotch brand foam tape.
 Otherwise, I’d suggest just sticking to adhesives that do not warp the paper.
 Here are some products I use frequently for paper art:

 I like to use my Cricut cutting machines for these projects.
 It is so easy especially if you already have the design made.
+It is possible to make these pieces of art with just a knife but it takes a lot more time and some cutting skills to get the design right.

 I like to use a fresh light grip mat for most paper cutting projects.
 It is much easier to clean the scraps with a light grip mat.
 It has to be fresh though.
 Otherwise, the more intricate areas of the template will snag.

 I have a lot of cards with multiple layers.
 For those projects, I like to keep the finished product a little flatter so I use just an adhesive roller and glue.
+The key here is to use a glue that does not warp the paper.
+While cheaper, most polymer-based glue like Elmers does warp paper so I would stick to my recommendations above.

 In this scenario, I like 1/8th inch foam tape.